sti-gensan-no-idea/front-end-sibol/BACKEND_INTEGRATION_GUIDE.md

 3. Services make HTTP requests to FastAPI backend
 4. Responses are processed and state is updated
 5. Components re-render with new data

-This integration provides a complete, type-safe connection between the Atuna frontend and backend, supporting all the features mentioned in your backend implementation.